VadirajCJ-01/azure-docs/articles/api-management/virtual-network-concepts.md

   * **/26 subnet**: 64 possible IP addresses - 5 reserved Azure IP addresses - 2 API Management IP addresses for one instance - 1 IP address for internal load balancer, if used in internal mode = 56 remaining IP addresses left for twenty-eight scale-out units (2 IP addresses/scale-out unit) for a total of twenty-nine units.
 It is possible, with an Azure Support ticket, to scale the Premium SKU past twelve units.
 If you foresee such high demand, consider the /26 subnet.

   * **/25 subnet**: 128 possible IP addresses - 5 reserved Azure IP addresses - 2 API Management IP addresses for one instance - 1 IP address for internal load balancer, if used in internal mode = 120 remaining IP addresses left for sixty scale-out units (2 IP addresses/scale-out unit) for a total of sixty-one units.
 This is an extremely large, theoretical number of scale-out units.

+> [!IMPORTANT]
+> The private IP addresses of internal load balancer and APIM units are assigned dynamically.
+Therefore, it is impossible to anticipate the private IP of the APIM instance prior to its deployment.
+Additionally, changing to a different subnet and then returning may cause a change in the private IP address.

 ### Routing